GalKlo/Life_Expectancy/README.md

 Turkey.
 - Life Expectancy for the entire population was calculated as weighted average between Male Life Expectancy and Female Life Expectancy.
 - 95 countries (63.33%) did not have complete ‘Year’ information the data was averaged out by years.
-- Data frame that contains information by country with averaged information across the analyzed years has 246 countries.
+- Dataframe containing country-specific averaged information across the analyzed years comprises data for 246 countries.

 ### Assumptions
 1. Data is normally distributed
 2. Data is independent
-3. Data is homogenous (The standard deviations are roughly equal)
+3. Data is homogenous (standard deviations are roughly equal)

 ## Analysis Results

 During the analysis, statistical tests such as linear regression, correlation analysis, and independent sample t-tests were employed to assess statistical significance:
 - LinregressResult(slope=0.20960452658895146, intercept=60.13577971371717, rvalue=0.6177675233644961, pvalue=2.7918422048609635e-27, stderr=0.017080576290189883, intercept_stderr=1.0555839781164265).
 - PearsonRResult(statistic=0.6177675233644959, pvalue=2.79184220486113e-27).
-- Ttest_indResult(statistic=-10.782843029791302, pvalue=8.933679816645654e-22)
+- Ttest_indResult(statistic=-10.782843029791302, pvalue=8.933679816645654e-22).
-There is statistical evidence that H0 can be rejected with the confidence level of 95%, meaning that Life expectancy for countries where Urban population is lower than 55% is not as high as for countries with Urban population higher or equal to 55%.

 ### Findings Visualization